Error323/smartmeter/README.md

     A B C D

-where `A` is the current kw usage, `B` the accumulated gas used thusfar in m^3, `C` the cost of power per month and `D` the cost of the accumulated gas thusfar.
+where `A` is the current kilowatt usage, `B` the accumulated gas used thusfar in m^3, `C` the cost of power per month and `D` the cost of the accumulated gas thusfar.
 This file is interpreted by munin which creates the graphs every 5 min.